connectivecpp/chops-net-ip/README.md

 - Martin Moene is a C++ expert and member and former editor of accu-org.
 His Github site is https://github.com/martinmoene.
 Martin provides an excellent set of header-only libraries that implement many useful C++ library features, both C++ 17 as well as future C++ standards.
 These include `std::optional`, `std::variant`, `std::any`, and `std::byte` (from C++ 17) as well as `ring_span` (C++ 20, most likely).
 He also has multiple other useful repositories including an implementation of the C++ Guideline Support Library (GSL).

 - Andrzej Krzemieński is a C++ expert and proficient blog author.
-His very well written blog is https://akrzemi1.wordpress.com/ and much of the Chops code is directly influenced by it.
+His very well written blog is https://akrzemi1.wordpress.com/ and a significant portion of the Chops code is directly influenced by it.

+- Bjørn Reese writes about many topics in C++ at the expert level and is active with the Boost organization.
+His blog is http://breese.github.io/blog/.

 - Kirk Shoop is a C++ expert, particularly in the area of asynchronous design, and has presented multiple times at CppCon.
 His Github site is https://github.com/kirkshoop.